cis197/past-websites/src/markdown/lectures/7-servers-in-js.md

 # Coming Up

-- Homework 5: "Campuswire Lite" - a web app built in Handlebars and Express
+- Homework 5: "Campuswire Lite" - a web app built in React and Express
-- Next week: back to the browser with ReactJS.
+- Next week: Databases + connect with frontend.